microsoft/semantic-kernel/samples/notebooks/dotnet/README.md

 ## Nuget

-If you are unable to get the Nuget package, first list your nuget sources:
+If you are unable to get the Nuget package, first list your Nuget sources:
 ```sh
 dotnet nuget list source
 ```